Atomistic dynamics: theoretical and computational

 The major goal of my research focuses on the modeling and simulation of atomic-scale phenomena in atomic and molecular systems, and in materials science taking into account both the structure and dynamics.

-My aim is to explain experiments by providing insights into the subjacent mechanisms on the atomic scale.
+My aim is to explain experiments by providing insights into the subjacent mechanisms.
 The close interaction between experiments and computer simulations is the procedure I follow to make real progress in the understanding the many-body dynamics, energy confinement and relaxation processes.
 In this respect, the multidimensional nature of dynamics and the accurate accounting for the interactions among atoms and molecules are fundamental issues.
 I commonly use molecular dynamics models, ab initio energies and different methods for representing potential energy surfaces, such as interpolations using reproducing kernels (RKHS).

 Among the systems and phenomena I have studied are reactive collisions of few-body systems, silicon-silicon oxide interfaces, photo-induced processes in molecular solids, first principle calculations of transport properties for pure gases and mixtures at very low pressure within the framework of Kinetic Theory.
 More recently, I have been working on the modeling and simulation of plasmonic nanostructures upon irradiation with ultrashort laser pulses at the frequency of the surface plasmon resonance.
-These systems offer enormous possibilities for energy and biomedical applications.
+I am interested in the control of nanostructures for the design in energy and biomedical applications.